 Pricing on relocation cruises might seem too good to be true.
 Sometimes, they may include perks like onboard credit.
 Cruise lines make up the cost of sailing from other fees to offset the cost.
 These include drink packages, photos, gambling in the casino, excursions, specialty restaurants, and duty-free shopping.

-10 days from Portugal to New York for USD 279
+12 days from Miami to Southampton for USD 465

-14 days from Florida to Spain for USD 302
+16 days from Barcelona to Buenos Aires for USD 708

-15 days from Florida to Denmark for USD 631
+11 days from Fort-de-France to Lisbon for USD 500

 When considering a repositioning cruise, I have found the best time to book is within a few months of the sailing date.
 Remember to factor in the cost of the flight before booking.